The Revolution You Have Been Looking for in Cognitive Behavioral Therapy (CBT) is Here

 Audiological correlates of behavior constitute a nascent field to which psychologists can make material contributions.

-My publications paired with the audiograms and other data in Guy Bérard’s Hearing Equals Behavior (New Canaan, Conn., Keats Publishing, 1993 and Hearing Equals Behavior Updated and Expanded, with Sally Brockett [Shires Press Manchester Center, Vt., 2011]) provide some guidance.
+My publications paired with the audiograms and other data in Guy Bérard’s Hearing Equals Behavior provide some guidance (New Canaan, Conn., Keats Publishing, 1993 and Hearing Equals Behavior Updated and Expanded, with Sally Brockett [Shires Press Manchester Center, Vt., 2011]).
+At present, this frontier is open to your data collection.

-If, as Bérard writes and I have observed, correcting hearing corrects behavior, why bother with CBT?
+If correcting hearing corrects behavior, as Bérard writes in Hearing Equals Behavior and as I have observed, why bother with CBT?
 Ignorance of the relationship between audition and behavior is almost universal.
 People who have been transformed by a music therapy face disbelief, ridicule, and argument in their social environments, including the psychiatric and medical professions, religious and educational authorities, legal and political representatives, and the general public.
-While some awareness of the power of music to alter behavior has existed since ancient times, the scientific understanding of how the physics of sound impacts human neurology is fairly new, and is not fully explored.
+The person with strengthened ears may still have addictions to address and may have many years of lost learning to catch up or may have behavior patterns to unlearn, which is by far the most difficult aspect of therapy in severe cases or when addictions are present.
+Pressure on a person to stay on prescribed medications even after they have been successfully tapered off may be intense.
+While some awareness of the power of music to alter behavior has existed since ancient times, the scientific understanding of how the physics of sound impacts human neurology is fairly new, and has not been fully explored.
+That status quo is why someone with my unique background and interests has been able to make groundbreaking contributions to the field.
 We have been correcting vision for centuries.
 The correction of audition has barely begun.
-However, our means of communicating scientific discoveries has grown exponentially in my lifetime.
-CBT therapists can help clients to understand what music accomplishes as a therapy, how CBT reinforces those changes, how to protect their ears, how to maintain their healing, and how to cope with their new, normal behavior in their various social settings
+However, our means of communicating scientific discoveries has grown exponentially in my recent lifetime.
+CBT therapists can help clients to understand what music accomplishes as a therapy, how CBT reinforces those changes, how to protect their ears, how to maintain their healing, and how to cope with their new, normal behavior in their various social settings.

-Adding focused listening music therapy to the psychologists’ repertoire as the foundational treatment for ear-related cognition problems will not obviate CBT, which is important for reinforcing the corrected neural pathways created by the music therapy intervention.
+Adding focused listening music therapy to the psychologists’ repertoire as the foundational treatment for ear-related cognition problems will not obviate CBT, which is useful for reinforcing the corrected neural pathways created by the music therapy intervention.
 These therapies can be conducted simultaneously.
-Attention to the data provided by Guy Bérard (Hearing Equals Behavior, New Canaan, Conn., Keats Publishing, 1993), by other Tomatis practitioners, and by me in my publications will greatly enhance psychologists’ therapeutic strategies.
+Attention to the data provided by Guy Bérard, by other Tomatis practitioners, and by me in my publications will greatly enhance psychologists’ therapeutic strategies.
 CBT practitioners using focused listening will find their healing strategies for ear-related behavior problems greatly advanced in most cases, and at minimal cost.
 The faster results obtained by pairing music therapy with CBT allow for an expanded client base.